Applying to be an Associate Principal Investigator

 To register for the Associate PI Scheme, you must meet the Associate PI Scheme Applicant Eligibility Criteria.

-If you meet this criteria, then you must first obtain approval from the Local Site PI before you submit your application for the scheme.
+If you meet this criteria, then you must obtain approval from the Local Site PI before you submit your Associate PI Scheme application.
 If you are unsure who the Local Site PI is, please speak with your site’s R&D department.
 If they are unable to help you, please email us at associatepischeme@nihr.ac.uk and we can investigate further for you.

-Application Tip: Some nhs.uk and nhs.net accounts may experience issues receiving our emails.
-Please could we ask you to check your 'Junk/Spam' email folder and mark the associatepischeme@nihr.ac.uk email as 'not Junk' or 'safe' to avoid future issues.
+• Some nhs.uk & nhs.net accounts may experience issues receiving our emails.
+Please check your 'Junk/Spam' email folder and mark the associatepischeme@nihr.ac.uk as 'not Junk' or 'safe' to avoid future issues.
 Thank you.

-Please email the Associate PI Scheme Central Team if you are unsure of whether you are eligible to join the Scheme, we are happy to discuss individual circumstances.
+Please email the Associate PI Scheme Team if you are unsure of whether you are eligible to join the scheme.
+We are happy to discuss individual circumstances.

 Step 3: Login to NIHR Learn

-Once your application has been confirmed, you will receive an email from the Associate PI Scheme team confirming your application.
+Once your application has been confirmed, you will receive an email from the Associate PI Scheme team confirming your registration.

-In this email, you will receive a link and an enrolment key for you to enrol on the Associate PI Scheme learning course on NIHR Learn.
+In this email, you will receive a link and an enrolment key for you to enrol onto the Associate PI Scheme learning pathway on NIHR Learn.

 You now need to complete your six-month learning course on NIHR Learn during your time working alongside your Local PI on the Associate PI Scheme.

-As you go through the monthly tiles, you will be asked to complete journal entries to evidence what you have achieved, and you will also need to fill out your checklist alongside inputting these journal entries.
+As you go through the monthly tiles, you will be asked to populate your Associate PI checklist, to evidence what you have achieved.

-We also encourage study teams to acknowledge Associate PIs in the primary publication(s) generated from the study in a PubMed searchable way, this is usually in the appendix within the collaborators section.
+We also encourage the national study teams to acknowledge Associate PIs in the primary publication(s) generated from the study in a PubMed searchable way.
+This is usually in the appendix within the collaborators section.
 (Please note, we cannot mandate this).

 Depending on your circumstances, you can then go on to register for a different study at the same site, the same study at a different site, or a different study at a different site.
 The aim is for you to build up a significant portfolio of studies that you have been involved with.